La Revue Nègre

-Josephine Baker in a later performance in the Folies Bergère revue Un Vent de folie (1927), wearing her banana costume consisting of little more than "strings of pearls, wrist cuffs, and a skirt with 16 rubber bananas".
+Josephine Baker, wearing only a feathered skirt and anklets, shoes, and a headdress, arches back over the forward-bent :fr:Joe Alex in La Danse sauvage.

 La Revue nègre (Note: Typographically, both La Revue nègre and La Revue Nègre are used.)
 (The Negro Revue) was a revue first performed in 1925 at the Théâtre des Champs-Élysées in Paris, and which then toured Europe.
 Its cast included Josephine Baker in her first performance in France.
 Through its success and the personality of Baker, who was its rising star, it encouraged a wider diffusion of jazz music and Black culture in Europe.

 "Negrophilia"

-Baker dancing the Charleston, in a later performance in the Folies Bergère revue La Folie du jour (1926).

 The creation of La Revue nègre is linked to the adoption in France of jazz music, which arrived in Paris a few months before the end of the First World War via jazz bands composed of American soldiers.
 Jazz influenced musicians such as Igor Stravinsky (Ragtime for Eleven Instruments (1917–18), chamber music, and Ragtime (1919) for piano solo), poets such as Jean Cocteau, Guillaume Apollinaire and Blaise Cendrars, and painters, before spreading to Parisian dance halls through the fashion for the Charleston dance.
 Other influences included Dixieland Jazz.
 At the same time, at the beginning of the 1920s, music hall and cabaret shows were becoming available to a wider public.

 From 10 to 31 May 1919, the first "Exhibition of Black Art and Oceanic Art" was presented at the Devambez–Paul Guillaume Gallery located at 45, boulevard Malesherbes.
 Paul Guillaume then organised a "Black Festival" at the Théâtre des Champs-Élysées, which left its mark on André Daven, artistic director of the theatre.
 Also, in 1921, the Prix Goncourt was awarded to Martinique's René Maran for Batouala, a novel about an African chieftain.

 By the early 1920s, "negrophilia" had emerged in France.
 Separately, the Exposition internationale des arts décoratifs et industriels modernes (International Exhibition of Modern Decorative and Industrial Arts) was held from 29 April to 8 November 1925, displaying thousands of designs including a major display of African culture.
 A promotional poster showed a dancing woman with a black gazelle in the background.

 La Revue nègre was part of this context of so-called "black madness", both its product and also an instrument which would amplify it.